 My child struggles to sleep

-Sleep difficulties are common in in children and adolescents and particularly for those with neurodevelopmental conditions.
+Sleep difficulties are common in children and adolescents and particularly for those with neurodevelopmental conditions.
 Dr Rachel Hussey, a Consultant Clinical Psychologist who works within NELFT, provides guidance on how to support your child in the area of sleep on the following YouTube video, which can be accessed by clicking here.

 If other approaches have been tried and you remain concerned about your child’s sleep it may be helpful to discuss this with your GP or Psychiatrist/Paediatrician if you are already accessing support from them.
 They may be able to consider medication.